cla-cif/RPS-Lizard-Spock/README.md

         - Paper disproves Spock.
         - Spock vaporizes rock.
         - Rock crushes scissors.
-    - The rules explained by Sheldon from "The Big Bang Theory" in a [video](https://www.youtube.com/watch?v=Kov2G0GouBw) and by [WikiHow](https://www.wikihow.com/Play-Rock-Paper-Scissors-Lizard-Spock).
+    - The rules are explained by Sheldon from "The Big Bang Theory" in a [video](https://www.youtube.com/watch?v=Kov2G0GouBw) and by [WikiHow](https://www.wikihow.com/Play-Rock-Paper-Scissors-Lizard-Spock).

 - ### Trivia about the game:

     - [Sam Kass](http://www.samkass.com/theories/RPSSL.html) and Karen Bryla invented the game Rock, Paper, Scissors, Lizard, Spock as an extension of the world’s most famous hand game.
     - The first known mention of the game dates back to the time of the Chinese Han dynasty (206 BCE – 220 CE).
-[Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors#cite_note-9).
+Source: [Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors#cite_note-9).
     - Robots from the [University of Tokyo](http://ishikawa-vision.org/fusion/Janken/index-e.html) may have a 100% winning rate, but your computer doesn't.
 [Watch the video](https://www.youtube.com/watch?v=ZVNnoOcohaU&t=33s).
-    - Bacterias like to [play](https://ucsdnews.ucsd.edu/pressrelease/e.coli-play-rock-paper-scissors) too.
+    - Bacterias like to [play](https://ucsdnews.ucsd.edu/pressrelease/e.coli-play-rock-paper-scissors) this game too.
     - Play two rounds and you have (p/(p+q))2 [chanches](https://math.stackexchange.com/questions/376187/probability-game) to win!
 Let's [play!](https://cla-cif.github.io/RPS-Lizard-Spock/)